-Admission into the University of Cincinnati’s online Applied Business in Information Technology associate degree program is open to all students with a high school diploma or GED and the desire to succeed in college.
+Admission into the University of Cincinnati’s online Information Technology Associate degree is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 Transferability is based on school accreditation, course/content comparability (including evaluation of practical assignments), year taken, and final grade.

 Transcripts can be submitted electronically or by mail.
 To see if your transcript(s) can be ordered electronically, visit the links below and search for your previous school(s).

 Electronic submissions can be sent to [email protected].

 If you do not see your past school(s) listed on either site, please contact the school(s) directly.
 Then, mail your sealed, unopened, official transcripts to:

 University of Cincinnati

 Cincinnati, Ohio 45221-0091

 Submit all official transcripts for every school attended.